Rock Radio Heaven (A)

 Also known as: Big Jack, Supermouth, Your Leader, The All-American Boy.
 His birth name was John Charles Larsh.

-Stations: WCHL Chapel Hill, N.C., WSSB Durham, N.C., WCDJ Edenton, N.C., WDJK Atlanta, WCOG, WMQX Greensboro, N.C., WAYS Charlotte, N.C., WIXY, WKYC Cleveland, WMEX Boston, CHUM Toronto, WPOP Hartford, Conn., KTLK Denver, WKBW, WWKB Buffalo, N.Y., WJAS/WKTQ (13-Q), KDKA Pittsburgh, WHYI-FM Miami, WIFE Indianapolis, WNBC New York, KTNQ/KHTZ, KKHR Los Angeles, KFRC San Francisco, KBOS-FM Fresno, Calif.
+Stations: WCHL Chapel Hill, North Carolina, WSSB Durham, North Carolina, WCDJ Edenton, North Carolina, WDJK Atlanta, WCOG, WMQX Greensboro, North Carolina, WAYS Charlotte, North Carolina, WIXY, WKYC Cleveland, WMEX Boston, CHUM Toronto, WPOP Hartford, Connecticut, KTLK Denver, WKBW, WWKB Buffalo, New York, WJAS/WKTQ (13-Q), KDKA Pittsburgh, WHYI-FM Miami, WIFE Indianapolis, WNBC New York, KTNQ/KHTZ, KKHR Los Angeles, KFRC San Francisco, KBOS-FM Fresno, California

 Notes: In 1971, the Guinness Book of Records recognized him as the world's fastest talking human.
 Had two imaginary sidekicks - the Gorilla and the Old Timer.
-First on-air gig was as a 14-year-old in 1960 at WCHL Chapel Hill, N.C.
-Died after a fall at his home in High Point, N.C.
+First on-air gig was as a 14-year-old in 1960 at WCHL Chapel Hill, North Carolina.
+Died after a fall at his home.

 WES ATKINSON